AKrishnaMurthy99/AKrishnaMurthy99/README.md

 ---

 ### 🚀 Projects:
-- [Yellow Cabs - Case Study](https://github.com/AKrishnaMurthy99/Maximizing-Revenue---Yellow-Cabs) - Brief description of the project.
+- [Yellow Cabs - Case Study](https://github.com/AKrishnaMurthy99/Maximizing-Revenue---Yellow-Cabs) - This project aims to use data-driven insights to enhance revenue streams for taxi drivers
-- [Analysing 120 Years of Olympics Data](https://github.com/AKrishnaMurthy99/120-Years-of-Olympics-Data) - Brief description of the project.
+- [Analysing 120 Years of Olympics Data](https://github.com/AKrishnaMurthy99/120-Years-of-Olympics-Data) - This project delves into a comprehensive analysis of over a century of Olympic Games data.
+By leveraging SQL for data querying and Tableau for visualization, the project aims to uncover significant patterns and trends in Olympic participation, sports, athlete achievements, and medal distribution.
-- [Customer Behaviour Analysis](https://github.com/AKrishnaMurthy99/Customer-Behavior-Analysis) - Brief description of the project.
+- [Customer Behaviour Analysis](https://github.com/AKrishnaMurthy99/Customer-Behavior-Analysis) - This project explores customer behavior on an online shopping website, specifically focusing on the browsing habits and purchasing patterns of new and returning customers.

 ---